CopeBrandon/HabitYouHeard/ThingsIdChange.md

     - Add page that is routed from the sign-in page that explains what this website is about.
     - MIGHT add a dark mode toggle in the sign in/ sign up page that doesn't rely on user's token to work
     - Remove user not found and invalid password message, replace with generic so that it can't be brute forced as easily.
-    - Users can create multiple users with the same username and email, causing a problem.
+    - !!!Users can create multiple users with the same username and email, causing a problem.!!!
 - Pruning
     - Consider whether we need theme toggle as a component or simply just move its code into the taskbar.